gardener/gardener/docs/concepts/operator.md

   The `container` section allows you to specify a container image and a description that should be used for the web terminals.

 ##### [Gardener Discovery Server](https://github.com/gardener/gardener-discovery-server)

 `.spec.virtualCluster.gardener.gardenerDiscoveryServer` serves a few configuration options for the discovery server.
 - `hostname`: This is the hostname that will serve the OIDC discovery documents of the shoot clusters.
-  In addition to that the value will be used for calculating the service account issuer of a shoot cluster in the format `https://<hostname>/projects/<project-name>/shoots/<shoot-uid>/issuer`.
+  In addition to that, the value will be used for calculating the service account issuer of a shoot cluster in the format `https://<hostname>/projects/<project-name>/shoots/<shoot-uid>/issuer`.
   This configuration applies for all seeds registered with the Garden cluster.
 Once set it should not be modified.
 - `tlsSecretName`: This is the name of the secret that will be used by the discovery server for serving TLS.
-  Usually this secret contains a ceritificate issued for the `hostname` configured in the previously mentioned field.
+  Usually this secret contains a certificate issued for the `hostname` configured in the previously mentioned field.
   The secret should contain two data keys `tls.key` and `tls.crt` containing the private key and the TLS certificate respectively.
   If not provided, a self-signed certificate will be generated.